Table of contents

 When are you leaving?

 The question on everyone’s mind, especially ours!
-Our current estimate is we’ll be on the road some time late this year (2017) or early 2018.
+Our current estimate is we’ll be on the road some time in April/May 2018.
 Depends on final delivery of truck and trailer, working out the bugs around Cali, final sale (or rent) of our Bay Area house, and for a few other puzzle pieces to come together.
 The sooner the better.

 What about your son’s education?